slashlos/He3/README.md

 ![he3_logo](he3_logo.png "He3 does windows")

-He3 supports multiple windows as documents, each with their own settings as well as global preferences such as playlists and history, and supporting multiple windows via a Finder status and dock icon menus.
+He3 - formerly known as "Helium 3", supports multiple windows as documents, each with their own settings as well as global preferences such as playlists and history, and supporting multiple windows via a Finder status and dock icon menus.